THE SUNDERLAND SITE - PAGE 002

 My purpose on this page is to depict the bridge alone so I have cropped the available image.
 Should Mr. Skrebowski prefer the print not appear on this page, I will of course remove it.

-The University of Newcastle believes that the print dates from 1841, was engraved & printed by W & A. K. Johnston of Edinburgh & is of the proposed bridge across the river - see this page.
+The University of Newcastle believes that the print dates from 1841, was engraved & printed by W & A. K. Johnston of Edinburgh & is of the proposed bridge across the river.

 The 1859 bridge is well illustrated indeed in the image that follows, a view from the west - originally published, in 1863, I read, in 'Reid's Handbook to Newcastle Upon Tyne'.
 The print appears on the most extensive 'Pictures of Gateshead' site, the effort of Mr. Andy Williamson.
 You can see the image on his site via this page (4th row).
 And his 'front door' is here.
 Andy, we sincerely thank you!
 Images of the 1859 bridge seem to be relatively scarce & this one is a beauty.